-A student is placed on probation when academic, behavioral, compliance, and/or professional performance standards fall below the MLS Program's stated benchmarks for a student in Good Standing.
+A student is placed on probation when the MLS Academic Standing Committee decides the student's academic, behavioral, compliance, and/or professional performance standards fall below the MLS Program's stated benchmarks for a student in Good Standing.
 Probation formally indicates that a student is in jeopardy of not completing the program.
 At the same time, it offers a student the opportunity to continue in the program and to resolve the circumstances that interfered with satisfactory academic progress.
 When the probation conditions require a student to retake a course, the course can be retaken only ONCE.
 Retaking a course generally delays graduation by one year.